In my counseling sessions, this question has been coming up quite a bit

 house than to take out a mortgage.

-And if you factor in the possibility of:
+And not taking out a mortgage looks even better if you factor in the possibility of:

 Loss of income.